 Well, both are AMD technologies and can cap your frame rate to a user-defined level.
 However, FRTC is more geared towards performance while Chill is more targeted towards energy or power saving.
 So, technically FRTC can offer you higher frame rates compared to Chill, whose aim is to keep FPS as low as possible without taking any huge performance hit in games.
 However, if you want to converse power then you can use Chill instead of FRTC with FreeSync.
 In other words, we can also say that FRTC sets hard cap while Chill allows dynamic capping in games as to save more and more power without affecting much of performance.
 Also, Radeon Chill only works with a selected number of games while FRTC generally works with all games.

 V-Sync is easy to implement and requires no support from the hardware, while FreeSync / G-Sync and requires hardware support from monitor and graphics card.
 V-Sync can work without FPS limiters because it itself is an FPS limiter.
 However, V-Sync performs worst when the game FPS drops down below monitor’s refresh rate and should be avoided in cases when your graphics card is not able to keep the FPS well above the monitor’s refresh rate constantly.

 VSync with RTSS [to Lower Input Lag]

 You can reduce input lag associated with VSync to some extent by capping frame rate using RTSS.
-You can do so by capping the frame rate a little below monitor’s maximum refresh rate.
-For example, if you have 144HZ monitor then you can cap the frame rate at 140 FPS.
-This will prevent VSync to fill frame buffer completely and allows extra space for next processing, and this can reduce input lag to some extent.
+You can do so by capping the frame rate a little below the monitor’s maximum refresh rate.
+For example, if you have a 144HZ monitor then you can cap the frame rate at 140 FPS.
+This will prevent VSync to fill frame buffer completely and allows extra space for the next processing, and this can reduce input lag to some extent.

 Important Note: Do not turn V-Sync On with FRTC.